September 11, 2025 2:42 am

 Textile manufacturing prospered throughout the Islamic period, particularly in the first Islamic capital (Fustat).
 The textile products reflected the wealth of the Fatimid period, attracting the attention of style houses at the time.

-Their design was characterized by embroidered decorative bands, which were typically one or two horizontal rows of Kufi text with medallion and drawings, or two opposite lines (mirror) that carried the Caliph’s name, rank, ancestors, and date, or three embroidered bands are woven with silk towards the end of the Fatimid period, it evolved to four bands, while in Mamluk period, it included the prince’s blazons.
+Artisans characterized their design by embroidered decorative bands.
+These typically consisted of one or two horizontal rows of Kufi text with medallions and drawings, or two mirrored lines that carried the Caliph’s name, rank, ancestors, and date.
+Near the end of the Fatimid period, they wove three embroidered bands with silk, which later evolved into four bands.
+In the Mamluk period, they included the prince’s blazons.

 Periods of Fatimid – Mamluk – 5th – 8th centuries AH / 11th – 14th centuries A.D